MurkySoup/adv-pwd-gen/README.md

 - number_set = '234679'
 - special_set = ' !"#*+-./:=?@^_|'

 You can push a bit beyond these suggested maximum values, but the farther you go, the more often this programm will run into permutational dead-ends.
-Code has been added to allow this program to break out of these situations and attempt to proceed normally.
+This program has been structured to prevent these situations.

 ## How to Use